stakater/mto-docs/content/learn/mto-vs-vcluster.md

 ### Security Boundaries

-- **MTO** → Suitable for trusted tenants within one organization
+- **MTO** → Suitable wherever tenants do not reach the Kubernetes API directly — including external customers behind a portal, API or logical control plane — and for tenants with API access that are not adversarial
-- **vCluster** → Suitable for untrusted or external tenants
+- **vCluster** → Suitable where tenants hold cluster credentials and must not share an API server

-👉 Choose based on trust model
+👉 Choose based on who holds cluster credentials, not on who the tenant is

 ---